What exactly is avoidable blindness?

 We believe in forming strong bonds and working relationships with like-minded partners, local communities, businesses and governments in the countries where we work.

-Our aim, is to build capacity at all levels – from village health centres to regional hospitals to national ophthalmic networks.
+Our aim, is to build capacity at all levels – from village health centers to regional hospitals to national ophthalmic networks.

 We train local doctors and health workers, build and upgrade facilities, develop and introduce new technology, and provide equipment.